-You should consider each of the following factors in evaluating our business and our prospects.
-However, the risks and uncertainties described below are not the only ones we face.
+You should consider each of the following factors in evaluating our business and our prospects, any of which could negatively impact our business, results of operations, cash flows and financial condition, and require significant management time and attention.
+Further, the risks and uncertainties described below are not the only ones we face.
 Additional risks and uncertainties not presently known to us or that we currently consider immaterial may also negatively impact our business, results of operations, cash flows and financial condition, and require significant management time and attention.
-In that case, the trading price of our common stock could decline.
-In addition to the risks and uncertainties set forth in the Risk Factor below titled "The coronavirus (COVID-19) pandemic has had an adverse effect on our business and results of operations, and may continue to impact us in the future," many of the risks and uncertainties set forth in the other Risk Factors below could be exacerbated by the COVID-19 pandemic, government and business responses thereto and any further resulting decline in the global business and economic environment, and may be impacted by the extent and speed of the global economic recovery.
+In such cases, the trading price of our common stock could decline.
 You should also consider the other information set forth in this Quarterly Report in evaluating our business and our prospects, including but not limited to our financial statements and the related notes, and "Part I, Item 2.
-Management's Discussion and Analysis of Financial

-Condition and Results of Operations."
+Management's Discussion and Analysis of Financial Condition and Results of Operations."
 References to "and," "or" and "and/or" should be read to include the others, as appropriate.